kgalliher/kg-projects/kg-sql/linq-image-viewer.md

-### Some linq script I once wrote to view images from a database
+### Some linq script I once wrote to pull images from a database
 #### LinqPad5

 ```